WXzhu/Dynamic-Shrinkage-Process/README.md

 # Dynamic-Shrinkage-Process
 Dynamic Shrinkage Process

-Run the simulation scenario 1 script: /Simulation_graph_rep20_scenario1.R
+Run the simulation scenario 1 in the paper with script: /Simulation_graph_rep20_scenario1.R